ninadpchaudhari/JUnit-Assignment-rev22/README.md

 The Repository contains a maven project with queue extended from [Princeton's Intro to programming](https://introcs.cs.princeton.edu/java/43stack/) sample.

 *The problem:* The "enqueue" method has a bug : The developer has forgot to throw an exception when the queue is full.

-*Task*: As a Software Tester, Write junit test cases for this project to reveal this fault and also to test all functions of the Queue Class which should result in 100% code coverage for this class.
+*The Task*: As a Software Tester, Write junit test cases for this project to reveal this fault and also to test all functions of the Queue Class which should result in 100% code coverage for this class.
 #### Current code coverage: